-Because I am always over prepared, my Dad and I were driving through Mooresville when I finally looked up race shop hours.
+Because I am always over prepared (sarcasm) my Dad and I were driving through Mooresville when I finally looked up race shop hours.
 My trusty pal Google said Hendrick's was closing at 5 O'clock, and the GPS said we wouldn't arrive at the shop until 4:30.
-(On a serious note, I previously had no intention of going to a race shop Friday afternoon otherwise I would have looked up the hours days before.)

 If you have ever been to the Hendrick race shop then you already know the beauty the campus is capable of.
 To say I was stunned is an understatement.
 I was left breathless, as I always am when I see race shops, in a way I cannot explain.
-It genuinely feels magical, as stupid as that sounds it's true.
+It genuinely feels magical.

 So I finally pull out my camera and I get two shots of the entrance